Skip to main content

 • Multiple organ failure

 Anorexia nervosa can be fatal.
-It has an extremely high death (mortality) rate compared with other mental disorders.
-People with anorexia are at risk of dying from medical complications associated with starvation.
-Suicide is the second leading cause of death for people diagnosed with anorexia nervosa.
+It has an extremely high death rate compared with other mental disorders.
+People with anorexia nervosa are at risk of dying from medical complications associated with starvation.
+Suicide is a leading cause of death for people diagnosed with anorexia nervosa.

 • Eating unusually large amounts of food in a short amount of time, for example, within two hours